miker704/Strife/patches.md

     - Added new Redux action to handle inviting multiple members (from a dmServer) at once in invite to server modal.
     - Added new ajax api call to handle inviting multiple members (from a dmServer) at once in invite to server modal.
     - Implemented new rescue tatics for invite to server modal, including spinning cube animations, null screen overlay and if a rescue fails a user can just click on the animation or over lay to leave the modal. also if a null screen is activated then the modal will close itself after some time ahas passed.
+    - Added proper triggers and conditions to render the correct modal the first time instead of loading one and switching to the other when a condtion is made upon initial render for invite to server modal.

 ## Backend Changes